-I am a rising Junior in college and have already had two paid internships.
+I am a rising junior in college and have already had two paid internships.
 My own searches took a bit of time, but I eventually scored the kinds of positions I was looking for.
 While I have had a lot of encouragement from other people, I owe all of my success to my own self-motivation.

-So, keep this in mind: the most essential driving force for success is yourself.
+So, keep this in mind: The most essential driving force for success is yourself.
 If there is one thing I know for sure, it’s that every ounce of the process is important, from utilizing your search to executing and killing the interview.

 - Connect, Communicate, and Follow Up!

 Let’s face it, applying online for a job by hitting the submit button and sending your resume into “a pool of applicant oblivion” is virtually hopeless.
-The best thing you can do to increase your chances is by setting yourself apart!
-Send a personalized cover letter, send a follow up email, connect on LinkedIn; the small differences show your level of interest without you having to voice it.
+The best thing you can do to increase your chances is setting yourself apart!
+Send a personalized cover letter, send a follow up email or connect on LinkedIn; the small differences show your level of interest without you having to voice it.

 - Tone is everything—on the phone, in an email, everywhere.

 How you communicate sets the foundation for how potential employers will evaluate your personality.
-I always make an effort to communicate in a friendly manner; ask personal yet professional questions, show interest, and be polite.
+I always make an effort to communicate in a friendly manner; ask personal yet professional questions, show interest and be polite.

 - Be picky about what you want.

 Sure, your criteria may just be a job that pays well and allows you to slap a title on your resume.
 However, your success in landing that job and excelling is absolutely dependent upon your motivation to do well.
 I have had internships that I wasn’t entirely thrilled about and others that get me out of bed in the morning.
 Believe me, I excel the most at the exciting ones where my eyes light up with enthusiasm every time I talk about the work I’m doing.
 Pick something you are not only interested in, but you think you would truly be good at.